 Beer and Food Pairing GuideLast updated on 8/21/2023

 Definition of Tastes in Beer

 When describing the taste of beer, there are a few buzzwords that you'll come across again and again.
 Here are some general definitions to help you understand how the flavors in beer are typically described:

 - Hops: Many times people use "hoppiness" to describe how bitter a beer tastes, but not all hoppy beers are bitter.
 The taste of a hoppy beer depends on when the hops are added in the brewing process.
-The earlier the hops are added, the more bitter the beer.
-Hops themselves have a versatile flavor and aroma that can enhance flowery and fruity flavors in the beer.
+The earlier the hops are added the more bitter the beer.
+Hops have a versatile flavor and aroma that can enhance flowery and fruity flavors in the beer.